-The Gullah-Geechee are the descendants of West African and Central African people who were brought to this country to do slave labor on coastal plantations stretching from Wilmington, North Carolina, to Jacksonville, Florida.
+Gullah-Geechee is a phrase that describes the descendants of West African people brought to this continent to do slave labor on coastal plantations from Wilmington, North Carolina, to Jacksonville, Florida.
 In the Carolinas, these people are known as Gullahs; in Georgia and Florida, they are called Geechees.

 In Georgia, the Gullah-Geechee culture spans from the Savannah area down to St. Marys and surrounding communities.
 It includes islands accessible only by boat, such as Sapelo and Cumberland, and many popular tourist and resort areas such as St. Simons and Jekyll islands.

 Sapelo Island, Georgia, is in McIntosh County, and it is the site of the historic Hog Hammock Community.
 Some historians believe Hog Hammock is one of the last intact island-based Gullah-Geechee communities in America.
 The island is accessible only by state-run ferry or private boat.

 Related LibGuide: Muslims in Antebellum Georgia